Desoldering and Solder Removal Techniques: The Ultimate Guide

 Advantages and Disadvantages of Using a Desoldering Pump

-A desoldering pump can be used again—even after removing solder, a cost-effective solution.
-If needed, it removes plenty of solder from through-hole component joints quickly and efficiently.
-It’s also designed for small areas and microscopic openings.
+A desoldering pump can be used again—even after removing solder—making it a cost-effective solution.
+It’s ideal for quickly removing large amounts of solder from through-hole components and is versatile enough to work in small areas and microscopic openings.

-Cold Solder Joints: How to Detect and Repair?
+How to Detect and Repair Cold Solder Joints

 Cold solder joint repair